 (d) SAE J2603, section 8, markings, recall and NHTSA registration SAE J2604, sections 3.6, and 3.7, identification marking, and section 4.

-(v) Documentation of compliance pursuant to paragraph (D)(2) of this rule shall be signed off by a licensed professional engineer and sent to the RTSU of RSC.
+(v) Documentation of compliance pursuant to paragraph (D)(2) of this rule shall be signed off by a licensed professional engineer and sent to OOD.
 Verification of compliance shall include observation and inspection of both an uninstalled system and an installed system.

 (4) The back-up brake system shall have an automatically activated power source to assist in brake application in case of engine failure.